 A: I found meeting people fairly easy, but forming deeper relationships with French people was hard because they considered me “temporary”, and not worth getting to know too well.
 Most of the time I would be invited out by my main friend, and meet their friends, but I wouldn’t later be invited to socialize by my friend’s friend.
 Luckily, those classes through the Marie helped me to meet wonderful new friends, and, as I mentioned, The American Church in Paris is an excellent resource for meeting fellow Americans.

 Q: Did you have a problem getting a work visa/permit?

-A: My company in the US helped me get paperwork.
-It took 7 months, and was very frustrating, time-consuming, and just when you thought you were all done, they came up with more forms and information they needed from you.
+A: My company in the US helped me get the paperwork.
+It took 7 months and was very frustrating, and time-consuming, and just when you thought you were all done, they came up with more forms and information they needed from you.

 Q: How does the work culture differ from home?

 A: In my experience, working for a French company in Paris, I felt a little bit at a disadvantage.
 If you’re an aspiring career woman, you may hit a wall.
 It seems like major career advancement is easier for a man than a woman.

 Q: Did a relocation company help you with your move?